 They Are Surprisingly Adept At Saving

 Over 58 percent of Americans have less than $1,000 saved according to a GOBanking survey.
 However, interestingly Italian American families are doing well in the saving department despite putting family ahead of financial security.
 Not only are they saving more compared to the average American but they are also more prevalent to use cash as a means of payment which points in the opposite direction of the current debt dilemma Americas currently find themselves in.
 A part of this stems from the drive to set up other income sources besides employment and the preference to not rely solely on a salary.
 In a way, they are preparing for their future beyond retirement age and securing their family’s comfort by making sure that their job income is not the sole source of income in an Italian American household.
 Additionally, their preference for use of cash has meant less reliance on credit cards and removed the payment of interest charges and repayments to an extent.
 Around 14 percent of Americans cited having too much debt as one of their reasons for not saving more.
 However, this is not to say that they have shunned consumer credit and financing tools.
 Instead, they believe that spending money on unnecessary items you cannot afford is ill-advised and therefore are careful to research the different options in short term consumer finance.
+You can also try to invest in cryptocurrency.
+For example, Bitcoin Profit an automated system that helps its users to make consistent profits trading cryptocurrencies.

 The key takeaway from it all centers not on whether Italian Americans are comfortable financially and happy but on the difference in approach when it comes to their finances.
 Their proactiveness and avoidance of credit means have helped them save for their future, making them able to save yet they do not pursue happiness through their finances.
 Instead, they find it at home with the people they love.